steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 You need:

-- A design software Adobe Illustrator is the best for this demo.
+- Design software.
+Adobe Illustrator is the best for this demo.
 - Chrome browser and the internet
 - AI access.
 They all can work, ChatGPT allows SVG upload without paying.
 - 60 minutes, more if you use social media